SigNoz/signoz.io/docs/faqs/product.md

 We support PromQL and Prometheus remote read for users to shift seamlessly from Prometheus to SigNoz as their metrics monitoring tool.
 We also support PromQL for configuring alerts.

-SigNoz supports all the exporters that are listed on the [Exporters and Integrations](https://prometheus.io/docs/instrumenting/exporters/) page of the Prometheus documentation.
+SigNoz supports all the exporters that are listed on the <a href="https://prometheus.io/docs/instrumenting/exporters/" rel="noopener noreferrer nofollow" target="_blank">Exporters and Integrations</a> page of the Prometheus documentation.
 If you have a running Prometheus instance and you expose metrics in Prometheus, then you can scrape them in SigNoz by [configuring Prometheus receivers](https://signoz.io/docs/userguide/send-metrics/#enable-a-prometheus-receiver).

 ### I am using Jaeger, can I use SigNoz?
 How does it differ from Jager?